 Dijon Dajee's work is a blend between art and philosophy attempting to bridge the gap between practise and theory.
-He is a regularly displayed at Lights of Soho in Brewer street and has been exhibited at the Royal College of Art, Central St. Martins, and has had international success with several exhibitions in Ibiza and Los Angeles (LAB art).
+He is a regularly displayed at Lights of Soho in Brewer street and has been exhibited at the Royal College of Art, Central St. Martins, and has had international success with several exhibitions in Ibiza, Marbella and Los Angeles (LAB art).
 His work is included in the private collection of the Earl of Leicester.

 In addition to his artistic practise he is also a Production Designer for AH Design, Artistic Director for Silver Odyssey Productions and Creative Director for butterfly life app, a new social media app being released very soon.